In reactions to Roger Goodell's mea culpa, most seized on what he didn't say - Local News 8

 Goodell made no mention of the former San Francisco 49ers quarterback, who first led the peaceful protest back in 2016 against police brutality by kneeling during the national anthem.
 At the end of the 2016-17 season, Kaepernick was let go by the 49ers.

-“You cannot apologize to players without mentioning Colin Kaepernick,” Mike Freeman, an NFL columnist for Bleacher Report, wrote on Twitter.
+“You cannot apologize to players without mentioning Colin Kaepernick,” Mike Freeman, former NFL columnist for Bleacher Report, wrote on Twitter.

 Unable to get a job since becoming a free agent, Kaepernick has still been busy.
 In 2016, he and partner Nessa Diab started the nonprofit Know Your Rights Camp, which seeks to educate and empower black and brown youth.

-Note: CORRECTION: This piece has been updated to say Mike Freeman is a former NFL columnist for Bleacher Report.